 Petra Cement, Inc., refer to Annex B for the SEC Registration, is engaged in the business of finishing, distribute and sell cement and other cement products.
-The Department of Environment and Natural Resources - Environmental Management Bureau Region 9 (DENR-EMB R9) issued Environmental Compliance Certificate (ECC) with certificate number ECC-R09-1606-0008 to the proponent on June 7, 2016, refer to Annex D. The certificate covers the construction and operation of the cement/non-metallic mineral processing plant project with a production rate of less than 50,000 metric tons/year within the 52,727.00 square meters, however, due to the increase in the demand, the proponent intends to increase the capacity into 1,200,000 Metric Tons per year.
+The Department of Environment and Natural Resources - Environmental Management Bureau Region 9 (DENR-EMB R9) issued Environmental Compliance Certificate (ECC) with certificate number ECC-R09-1606-0008 to the proponent on June 7, 2016, refer to Annex D. The certificate covers the construction and operation of the cement/non-metallic mineral processing plant project with a production rate of less than 50,000 metric tons/year within the 52,727.00 square meters, however, due to the increase in the demand, the proponent intends to increase the capacity into 1,200,000 Metric Tons per year based on the DTI's projection of 40 million metric tons per year demand.